grumbling8spoonful/hello-world/README.md

 This was done to :
 - get started with github
-- dutifully following the *hello world* guide
+- dutifully follow the *hello world* guide
 - test **branching**